BluCoders/HoloBot/README.md

 Made as a learning experience towards .NET

 The wiki command is a way to get the first sentence from a wikipedia article, it does not search but grab an article by that name.
-It currently searches through English, Swedish, Norwegian, Dutch, Danish and Japanese wikipedia in that order.
+It currently searches through English, Swedish, Norwegian, Danish, German and Japanese wikipedia in that order.

 And the remind command is currently under production and not working, but will be a way for people to remind themselves or other people to do certain things.
 Either by reminding at a specific time or when they're online in the IRC (will be checked if they've typed anything in channel)